 - Sportsmanship – 60 points

 Operating on the assumption that all players are good sports, opponents are automatically granted 10 points for Sportsmanship for each game.
-If it turns out that player’s opponents are less than good sports, players need to report it to the TO’s table, before the start of the next round, using the following categories and examples as a guideline.
-Keep in mind: Everyone gets a little salty now and then, forgets (or misplaces) their tape measure once in a while, temporarily forgets how a rule works, or changes their mind about a decision, etc.
+If opponents turn out to be less than good sports, players need to report it to the TO’s table, before the start of the next round, using the following categories and examples as a guideline.
+Keep in mind; everyone gets a little salty now and then, forgets (or misplaces) their tape measure once in a while, temporarily forgets how a rule works, or changes their mind about a decision, etc.

 Salty Attitude: Complain a lot.
 Constantly ask to see your rules—even for basic things.
 Act put-out if you ask to see their rules.
 Do not communicate intentions or establish agreement with regard to movement, line of sight, etc. Are impatient, dismissive, curt, etc.; sore losers or ungracious winners.